The top ten most popular recipes on this here blog of mine are as follows:

 I cringe a little linking to that last post because it was one of my very first recipes on the blog.
 At that point, I didn’t even know what my blog was going to be when it grew up (actually, I still don’t).
 The writing is heinous, the recipe is unclear and the photos suck (I should really just rework the dang thing), but the actual dish?
 It rocks.
 It’s one of our favorites and is a frequent star of our weekly menus.

-In the past year or so, I’ve really be trying to up the amount of lightened up recipes in my repertoire, and that includes reworking some of my old heavy classics.
-This past week, I finally decide to take on Bakey Cheesy Pasta.
-And the result was a decadent, vegetarian, cheesy, gooey casserole that is light on the calories but not on flavor or comfort.
+While the original Bakey Cheesy Pasta is delicious, I wanted to try something new, and so I took to reworking the recipe.
+And the result was a decadent, vegetarian, cheesy, gooey casserole that is big on flavor and comfort.
 The main swap was simple—in place of a whole box of pasta I subbed in perfectly roasted spaghetti squash.
-The swap was barely noticeable to the taste buds, but the nutritional information changed dramatically.
-Over the original recipe, you’ll save about 230 calories and 40g carbs per serving.
-What a difference a squash makes!
 Bonus: because the base is made from spaghetti squash instead of pasta, you get a hefty dose of vitamin A and vitamin C.

 The only small issue was a texture difference.
 This version is a bit more thin than its pasta-y counterpart.
 The pasta soaks up all the sauce in the original, but since this one is pasta-less, there is no soaking.
 I just made sure to cook out as much water as possible from the veggies and let the casserole rest before serving and everything was a-okay.
 We also served it with a few slices of garlic toast to soak up the small amount of sauce leftover.
 Yum.

 I’m not sure this entirely replaces Bakey Cheesy Pasta.
-After all, I think there is something nice about a food baby every now and again (just me?).
 But this will definitely be put in heavy rotation.